Retiring Physician Checklist

 If you have multiple 401k/403b/457/IRAs, it might be time to roll everything into one account.
 Not only is this simpler for you when you have to take RMDs, but it will also be easier on your spouse if you pass.
 Remember, these accounts pass on via beneficiary forms, so keeping them accurate is super important to your estate plan.
 Also, remember that Non-Governmental 457’s must be addressed separately as they cannot be rolled into an IRA and have district distribution options.

-Each 401k will send you an RMD, whereas you are responsible for your own RMD from IRAs.
-The IRS views all your IRAs as a big pile of money so that you can take RMDs from any account for all of your IRAs.
+Each 401k will send you an RMD, whereas you are responsible for your RMD from IRAs.
+The IRS views all your IRAs as a big pile of money, so you can take RMDs from any account for all of your IRAs.
 But it may be simpler to have a single account and a single RMD.

 □ Estate Plans

-If you have enough money, you might want to list your spouse first and your children as contingent beneficiaries.
-This allows you to “cascade” the money out upon the first spouse’s death.
+You might want to list your spouse first and your children as contingent beneficiaries if you have enough money.
+This allows you to “cascade” the money upon the first spouse’s death.

 This cascading estate plan is especially important after the death of the stretch IRA.
 When the first spouse dies, the remaining spouse can keep what they need from the IRA and disclaim the rest.
 The kids can stretch out the disclaimed amount over the next ten years.
 If the remaining spouse lives for ten more years, the rest will come out over the next ten years.

-While you likely don’t need a fancy estate plan if you have less than the Estate Exclusion amount ($11M per individual currently), just having a will is not enough.
+While you likely don’t need a fancy estate plan if your assets are less than the Estate Exclusion amount ($11M per individual currently), just having a will is not enough.

 Finally, consider a SLAT if you are worried about Estate Taxes.